Welcome

 • the nomination must be in writing and signed by the owner (the nominor)

-• the nomination must be delivered to the society, bank, or scheme administrator (if required)
+• the nomination must be delivered to and recorded by the society, bank, or scheme administrator (if required by the scheme)

 A valid nomination takes effect on the death of the nominor.
 The nominated property passes directly to the nominated beneficiary, outside the estate.
 The personal representatives have no right to the asset, and it is not available for distribution under the will or intestacy rules.